The Top 5 Ski Resorts of the French Alps

 You may have already checked off Colorado, or the slopes of Windsor in Canada, but until you visit The French Alps, you won’t be able to compare the vast differences.

-So this ski season for 2018, why not venture to some of Europe’s hottest ski resorts to melt away those winter blues.
+So this ski season, why not venture to some of Europe’s hottest ski resorts to melt away those winter blues.

 When all is said and done, you can retire next to the fireplace with a warm beverage.

 No need to get cabin fever and stay in all winter.